colon cancer risk factors

 Share

-Colorectal cancer is the third most common type of cancer.
-It mainly affects those ages 50 and older, and nearly 50,000 Americans die each year from this disease.
-But thanks to improved treatment, early detection and emphasis on prevention, more than 1 million colorectal cancer survivors are alive in our country today.
+Colorectal cancer is the third most common type of cancer and mainly affects those ages 50 and older.
+Nearly 50,000 Americans die each year from this disease.
+However, thanks to improved treatment, early detection and emphasis on prevention, millions of colorectal cancer survivors are alive in our country today.

 What exactly is colorectal cancer?

-Routine screenings can help identify polyps for early removal before they become cancerous.
+Starting screenings on a regular basis can help identify polyps for early removal before they become cancerous.
 The most common screening for colorectal cancer is called a colonoscopy.
-This screening allows your doctor to see the inside of your colon and rectum, and also remove any polyps they find for further examination.
+This screening allows your doctor to see the inside of your colon and rectum and also remove any polyps they find for further examination.
 There are also stool tests, which can be done at home.

-Screening tests are recommended for everyone 50 and older, and earlier for those with certain medical histories.
-People who have had Crohn’s disease, ulcerative colitis and cancer of the ovaries have a higher chance of getting colorectal cancer.
+Screening tests are recommended for everyone 50 and older and earlier for those with certain medical histories.
+People who have had Crohn’s disease, inflammatory bowel disease, ulcerative colitis, have family members with a history of colorectal cancer or have cancer of the ovaries have a higher chance of getting colorectal cancer.
 All screening tests can help greatly increase your odds of not dying from the disease.
-However, be sure to talk to your doctor about the right test for you.
+However, be sure to talk to your health care provider about which type of test is right for you, as well as if any genetic testing is necessary.

 • Maintain a healthy weight

-• Eat vegetables, fruits, whole grains and limit alcohol consumption
+• Eat vegetables, fruits, whole grains and drink alcohol on a limited basis

 • Avoid smoking